Dragonfire (Doctor Who): Broadcast and reception

+This story was promoted on its original transmission by BBC1 and the Radio Times as the 150th Doctor Who story.

 On UK Gold (now known as Gold) in 2003 to celebrate the 40th anniversary of Doctor Who, over a weekend DrWho@40weekend was shown which consisted of the best serials of each Doctor voted by the viewing public.
 Dragonfire was the serial chosen as the best Seventh Doctor serial.
 DrWho@40weekend also included interviews with the cast and crew of the series overall.
 The Doctor Who Appreciation Society voted the serial to be the best one of its season.

 Paul Cornell, Martin Day and Keith Topping said the serial was "an interesting attempt to do what Doctor Who does best: mix monsters with semiotics and philosophy.
 It doesn't quite come off, but it's a very useful launch vehicle for Ace (despite some overdone dialogue)."
 David J. Howe and Stephen James Walker were critical of the cliffhanger end to episode one, "which must surely be the most ludicrous ever presented in Doctor Who."
 They conceded, however, that "Dragonfire actually succeeds in a great many respects.
 One of the principal reasons for this is that all the cast seem to take their parts seriously."